-When to paddle a board in your knees is a popular paddle-boarding method for beginners as well as seasoned SUPers.
-Although knee paddling is a helpful move for beginners and one that we discuss in this article, it has its advantages when used in the right conditions for more experienced paddlers.
-So it is important to keep your paddle boarding ‘toolbox’ even after you switch from paddle boarding on your knees to standing.
+When to paddle a board in your knees is a popular paddle-boarding method for beginners and seasoned SUPers.
+Although knee paddling is a helpful move for beginners and discussed in this article, it has its advantages when used in the right conditions for more experienced paddlers.
+So it is essential to keep your paddleboarding ‘toolbox’ even after you switch from paddle boarding on your knees to standing.

-Stand up paddle boarding removes the centre of gravity from your knees and improves your balance.
-This makes stabilising the board simpler for you.
-For a beginner, you can need or wish the additional stability before you master get a feeling for paddle boarding.
-Even for the novice (we get into that a little later), knee paddling is a useful practise, so don’t think of it as training wheels.
+Stand up paddle boarding removes the center of gravity from your knees and improves your balance.
+This makes stabilizing the board simpler for you.
+You can need or wish the additional stability before your master gets a feeling for paddleboarding for a beginner.
+Even for the novice (we get into that a little later), knee paddling is a good practice, so don’t think of it as training wheels.
 Get a feeling for your board and the water conditions by starting on your knees.

 How to get into the role of knee paddle

 Now is the time to test your place.
 You can sit or kneel upright on your heels.
 Just make sure you do your best to keep your paddle straight forward.
-If you hunch or slouch your arms will do all the work instead of your heart, and you will tyre quickly.
-Much of the pull is coming from your arms and your shoulders in kneeling position, but make sure you move your torso and heart to get more strength out of your stroke.
+If you hunch or slouch, your arms will do all the work instead of your heart, and you will tire quickly.
+Much of the pull comes from your arms and your shoulders in a kneeling position, but make sure you move your torso and heart to get more strength out of your stroke.

 Adjust the paddle to the height of the knee paddle.